kantepallyashok/Ashok_Deploye/README.md

      - **Production**: Uses `prod-parameters.yaml` for the production environment.

 ## Advantages of Child Templates(CI_CD\deploy-template.yaml)
-By using child templates, the pipeline allows reusability and modularity in CloudFormation deployments.
+By using child templates, the pipeline allows reusability and modularity in application deployments.
 This enables dynamic and environment-specific infrastructure provisioning without duplicating the entire template for each environment.

 ## SNS Topic and Email Notifications
 The **SNS Topic** is used to send notifications for critical alarms (like CloudWatch alarms) or deployment status.
 These notifications can be sent via email to inform stakeholders of any issues or successful deployments.